Compiled by the Road Trip Alberta team

 If you’re curious about the best breweries in Central Alberta, make your way to Rival Trade Brewing Company.
 Found just outside Rocky Mountain House in Alhambra, the taproom features indoor and outdoor seating.
 Tuck into a snack and one of their famed flights, where you can sample all the best of the brewery; the Trapper Orange Cream Ale and Boggy Hall Brown Ale are highly recommended.

 Snake Lake Brewing (Sylvan Lake)

 Head to Snake Lake Brewing for an excellent taste of the best in Alberta craft breweries.
 Sylvan Lake is a bustling, beautiful town that is a favourite of both locals and tourists alike, so it makes sense that it has a brewery to match.
-Settle in to their taproom with a board game or sit back and enjoy the live music, all while sipping one of the brewery’s offerings.
+So settle into their taproom with a board game or sit back and enjoy the live music, all while sipping one of the brewery’s offerings.
 The Sidewinder IPA, Bohemian Czech Pilsner, and Ice Cutter Vanilla Latte Stout are all worth a sample.

 Sawback Brewery (Red Deer)

 The Sawback Brewery in Red Deer is home to the highest quality when it comes to Canadian beer.
-Born from an idea between friends in a garage, the brewery has since expanded to a huge array of small-batch craft beers that have since won many awards.
-Try their Citrus Sour Ale, their Hybrid IPA, or their Belgian Dark Strong.
+Born from an idea between friends in a garage, the brewery has since expanded to a vast array of small-batch craft beers that have since won many awards.
+Try their Citrus Sour Ale, Hybrid IPA, or Belgian Dark Strong.

 Blindman Brewing (Lacombe)